smortex/yaml-sort/README.md

 ## Installation

-Install the gem by executing:
+Install the gem and add to the application's Gemfile by executing:

+    $ bundle add yaml-sort

+If bundler is not being used to manage dependencies, install the gem by executing:

     $ gem install yaml-sort